oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

             -v <host-config-dir>/custom_mod_wl_apache.conf:/config/custom_mod_wl_apache.conf  \
             -w /config -d -e WEBLOGIC_HOST=<admin-host> \
             -e WEBLOGIC_PORT=7001 \
-            -p 80:80 12213-apache
+            -p 80:80 oracle/apache:12.2.1.3

 Once the mounting is done, the custom_mod_wl_apache.conf will replace the built-in version of the file.

 ## Enable SSL Access From User to Apache HTTP Server
-You can enable SSL support from user to Apache HTTP server when starting the **Apache HTTP Server with Plugin** in a container using the following `docker run` commands.
+You can enable SSL support from user to Apache HTTP server when starting the **Apache HTTP Server with WebLogic Server Proxy Plugin** in a container using the following `docker run` commands.

 Use `VIRTUAL_HOST_NAME` environment variable to enable SSL.
 Once enabled, the Apache HTTP Server is configured to listen to port 4433 for SSL traffic.

+Note: this section only demonstrates how to enable SSL from user to Apache HTTP server.
+In order for SSL to work from user to containerized Apache HTTP Server, and then to WebLogic domain in a container, you need to enable SSL on the WebLogic Server as well as on Apache HTTP Server with WebLogic Server Proxy Plugin.

 ### Auto-generate Certificates On First Startup